tarantool/doc/doc/tooling/tcm/tcm_releases/tcm_1.8.rst

 |tcm| 1.8.0 improves LDAP reliability, expands the CLI with full user and role administration capabilities,
 and adds safer behavior when creating clusters.
-This release also includes fixes that improve authentication stability after failed login attempts and correct data rendering in the tuples tab.
+This release also includes fixes that improve authentication stability after failed login attempts and correct data rendering in the **Tuples** tab.

 .. _tcm_releases_1_8_ldap: